PROs and CONs of Selling a Tenant Occupied Property

-Should I sell my tenant occupied home?
+Should I sell my tenant-occupied home?
 This is a question many landlords ask themselves when their home is rented.
 While selling a tenant-occupied home might be the right decision for some landlords it could be the wrong decision for others.
-If you are a landlord unsure if you should sell your tenant-occupied home this article will help you determine what the right decision is for you.
+If you’re a landlord unsure if you should sell your tenant-occupied home this article will help you determine what the right decision is for you as we examine the pros and cons of selling a tenant-occupied property.

-What are the PROs to Selling a Tenant Occupied Home?
+What are the Pros of Selling a Tenant-Occupied Home?

 Appealing to Investors